gabriellob0/lippman-replication/README.md

 # lippmann-replication

 Replication of Lippmann et al. (2020) for AED.
+Raw data not included.

 # Notes on data